Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Run the project.
 This should run Modal.

 ### Running the app (UI controls):
+The app's function is to navigate a Modal codefile.
+ModalWX.cpp is an example of a Modal codefile.
 When you run the app,
 it will ask you for the full path of ModalWX.cpp.
 This path will depend on your platform.